-There are three type of Grant of Representation depending not only on whether or not the deceased made a Will but also whether or not the Will made is completely valid.
+There are three types of Grant of Representation depending on whether or not the deceased made a Will but also whether or not the Will made is completely valid.

-- 1. Grant of Probate this type of Grant is required where a valid Will has been made. - 2.
-Grant of Administration Intestate this type of Grant is required where the deceased never made a Will. - 3.
-Grant of Administration with Will Annexed this type of Grant is required where the deceased made a Will but where there is an issue with some aspect of the Will.
+- 1. Grant of Probate this is required where a valid Will has been made. - 2.
+Grant of Administration Intestate this is required where the deceased never made a Will - 3.
+Grant of Administration with Will Annexed this is required where the deceased made a Will but where there is an issue with some aspect of the Will.

-In certain circumstances a Grant of Administration may not be required i.e. where the deceased did not own property and where the value their other assets do not exceed a certain amount.
+In certain circumstances a Grant of Representation may not be required i.e. where the deceased did not own property and where the value their other assets do not exceed a certain amount.